student-one-rh/Synapse-Analytics-DevOps/README.md

 Note that Azure DevOps recognized the standard name "azure-pipelines.yml" at the root of the repo.
 This file has a pipeline that essentially builds the database project and copies some scripts to the output area called "drop".
 The collection of files produced by this pipeline, the artifacts, will be referenced in the Release pipeline.

+Create a variable to hold the password of your Synapse SQL Pool.

+Adjust the variables at the top of the YAML pipeline.

 Click "Run" to save and run this pipeline.

 ![](images/2020-04-02-14-51-58.png)